Skelmis/Aegir/README.md

 # Aegir

-An auto-migration tool for migrating Nextcord bots to V3
+Aegir (Pronounced a-gur) is ann auto-migration tool for migrating discord bots using version 2 over to version 3.